 Pet insurance can really help here.
 It’s designed to help you pay for those big unexpected vet bills – but more on that later.

-Veterinary care is becoming more expensive.
+Veterinary care is getting more expensive.
 There are more sophisticated medicines and treatments becoming available all the time, but with advanced care comes higher prices.

 You can now be referred to a vet specialising in dermatology, cardiology, surgery or oncology, as well as accessing therapies like physiotherapy, hydrotherapy or acupuncture.